 BBQs can lead to wildfires, pack a picnic instead

-Although the cause of both fires are unknown, there are steps that we can take to prevent the damage to our beautiful Surrey outdoors and disruption and devastation for Surrey's wildlife.
+There are steps that we must take to prevent the damage to our beautiful Surrey outdoors and disruption and devastation for Surrey's wildlife.

 Wildfires are sadly becoming more and more common, and cause devastating damage to our countryside, rare species in Surrey, and people's lives and livelihoods.